Introduction

 Suppose that a barrel contains many small plastic eggs.
 Some eggs are painted red and some are painted blue.
 40% of the eggs in the bin contain pearls, and 60% contain nothing.
 30% of eggs containing pearls are painted blue, and 10% of eggs containing nothing are painted blue.
 What is the probability that a blue egg contains a pearl?
 [1]

 Besides giving a precise, formal meaning to commonsensical wisdoms such as “never be absolutely certain” or “update your credences when you see new evidence”, there are some less trivial lessons to be learned from Bayes’ Theorem.
 People often introduce a dichotomy between proofs and evidence that can be ignored.
 However, this distinction is a useful heuristic at best.
 Ultimately, all our beliefs should be probabilistic and ideally take into account all available evidence, be it weak or strong.
 An example is the saying “correlation does not imply causation”.
-Actually, observing an unexpected correlation between variables A and B does increase the probability that one of them causally influences the other, even if alternatives – such as a third variable C causally influencing both A and B or the data having been manipulated – may have considerable weight, too.
+Actually, observing an unexpected correlation between variables and does increase the probability that one of them causally influences the other, even if alternatives – such as a third variable causally influencing both and or the data having been manipulated – may have considerable weight, too.

 Similarly, the fact that people believed in Zeus’ existence is evidence that Zeus actually exists.
 If Zeus did exist, this would make it likelier that there are people who believe in him; therefore, people believing in Zeus is evidence for his existence.
 This statement can in fact be formally derived.
 The equation